mjwhodur/thegleamprogramminglanguage/README.md

 The book is available here: [book/src/md/en/README.md](book/src/md/en/README.md)

-Since the Gleam programming language reached its maturity - and I consider v1.0.0 of the language as being mature - I decided to write an introductory book to it, just as Kernighan and Ritchie wrote "The C Programming Language" and "The Go Programming Language".

 ## THANKS AND DISCLAIMER

 First and foremost, I would like to express my deepest gratitude to Louis Pilfold, the creator of the Gleam programming language.
 His vision, dedication, and hard work have given us this beautiful and powerful language to work with.
 He's been working on Gleam for years, and continues to lead its growth and improvement.